-An hour later we arrived at Steward’s Cottage on Press Mains Farm.
-It had a picture perfect outlook across open countryside.
+An hour later we arrived at our cottage on Press Mains Farm.
+It had a perfect outlook across open countryside.
 Deer grazing in the fields nearby acknowledged our arrival by fleeing.
 We were greeted more warmly by a whirling dervish called Doug.
-An adorable, scruffy terrier – the boy loved him.
+Doug was an adorable, scruffy terrier – the boy loved him.

 Mini-breaking so close to home meant we arrived with daylight to spare, so we quickly unpacked and headed to the beach at Coldingham Bay.
 The beach sits in a deep bay, on coastline dominated by rugged cliffs.
 A maze of narrow paths wind along the shoreline, and tales of Smugglers are rife.

 Colourful beach huts stand on the edge of the sand.
 As we were admiring them I spotted a giant black rabbit hopping about in the undergrowth.
 Mr G and The Teen saw it too so I wasn’t going mad.
 It seems in Coldingham, pet rabbits are given the freedom that is normally only reserved for domestic cats.

 We spent a lovely night back at our cottage, feasting on buffet foods.
 I lit the fire, and was proud as punch of my fire lighting skills.
 Shunning the traditional role of hunter gatherer Mr G showed no interest in setting fire to logs.
 The Teen was too engrossed in the free WiFi to care.

 On the Battle of Flodden Trail

 Next morning we were up and out early, but not before enjoying a hearty cooked breakfast first.
 We heard gun shots, causing the wee dug to responded with a volley of his own.
 Ears ringing from barking and bullets we jumped into the car and were England bound.
 That’s right – we were England bound with The Wee White Dug.

 The lure of Flodden Battlefield, a mere 40 minutes away was too much of a temptation for me to resist.